Pinafore/cl1-hw/lm/readme.md

 ------

 Extra Credit (make sure they don't screw up required code / functions that will be run by the autograder):
+* _kneser\_ney_: Use discounting and prefixes with discount parameter $\delta$ and concentration parameter alpha to implement interpolated Kneser-Ney.
 * Implement a function to produce English-looking output (return an iterator or list) from your language model (function called _sample_)
 * Make the code really efficient for reading in sequences of characters